 In recent times, critical opinion has appeared concerning the use of computers by children and adolescents, especially in education at the primary and high school levels.
-This essay begins by citing and summarizing some of the arguments given in favor of the use of computers by children and in education.
-Then some reasons against them are given, using some non-standard opinions.
+In this essay, we begin by citing and summarizing some of the arguments given in favor of the use of computers by children and in education.
+Then we argue against them, using some opinions which we consider to be non-standard.

 Another approach and some more details on many of the issues covered here may be found in [8,9].
-Some new arguments are also introduced here.
+We also introduce here some new arguments.

 Arguments in favor of early use